 Increased risk of heart disease and diabetes

 Not smoking, being physically active, eating healthily and keeping to a healthy weight can help reduce these risks.
-Our booklets Physical activity and cancer and Healthy eating and cancer have more information you may find helpful (page 136).
+We have more information in our booklets Physical activity and cancer and Healthy eating and cancer (see page 122).